Journeys Are My Diary

 The other day I posted about my Little DIY helpers and about this series, “Look at my House“.
 However what I forgot at the time was that I hadn’t actually finished the series, having still to do the bottom floor.
 The truth is, I was most excited about the ground floor and I think that’s why I saved it till the end.
-However as the floor that also has the most rooms, I’ve been putting it off as it might take too long.
+However as the floor that also has the most rooms, I’ve been putting it off as it might take too long and that’s why for the outside we got exterior painting contractors to help us.
 However I’m diving in now, here’s my ground floor!

 The Lounge